Hakucho Oji Ice Arena

 Stadiums/Arenas

-Sapporo TV Tower (Sapporo)
+Sapporo Clock Tower (Sapporo)

 Oyunuma Observatory (Hokkaido)